oobecomau/desktop.gov.au/docs/blueprint/office-365.md

 - Alert Severity - An alert severity is assigned to assist with tracking and managing the alerts generated.
 The severity is displayed in the subject line of the alert email.
 - Alert Notification - An alert can be configured with a list of email addresses that should receive the alert notifications.
 Daily notification limits can also be configured to ensure an alert receiver is not bombarded with alert emails for the same event.
 Triggered alerts can also be viewed in the Security & Compliance Center.

-Alert Design Decisions for all agencies and implementation types.
+Alert Design Decisions for all organisations and implementation types.

 Decision Point | Design Decision | Justification
 --- | --- | ---